ShangyuanZ/structured-prediction/README.md

-# structured-prediction
+# Structured Prediction Course Projet
-A implementation of the paper "Random Features for Large-Scale Kernel Machines"
+An implementation of the paper "Random Features for Large-Scale Kernel Machines"